February 19

 Related Questions

-How large was the Huaynaputina eruption on the volcanic explosivity scale?
+How large was the Huaynaputina eruption compared with other historical events?

-Yes, stratospheric aerosols caused cooler temperatures across the Northern Hemisphere in 1601, with reports of harsh winters in Europe and Asia.
+Yes, stratospheric aerosols caused cooler temperatures across the Northern Hemisphere in 1601, contributing to crop failures and social instability as far away as Russia.

 Related Portfolio Site